-Our Board of Directors consists of two standing committees: a fully independent Audit Committee and a Compensation Committee with a majority of independent directors.
+As of the date of this Proxy Statement, our Board of Directors consists of three fully independent standing committees: an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
 The following is a brief description of our committees.